-As at January 31, 2023, cash and cash equivalents in trust or otherwise reserved included \$496,956 [\$319,162 as at October 31, 2022] in funds received from customers, primarily Canadians, for services not yet rendered or for which the restriction period had not ended, in accordance with Canadian regulators and the Corporation's business agreements with certain credit card processors.
-Cash and cash equivalents in trust or otherwise reserved also included an amount of \$58,150, \$31,273 of which was recorded as non-current assets [\$56,395 as at October 31, 2022, \$31,273 of which was recorded as non-current security against letters of credit.
+As at April 30, 2023, cash and cash equivalents in trust or otherwise reserved included \$233,008 [\$319,162 as at October 31, 2022] in funds received from customers, primarily Canadians, for services not yet rendered or for which the restriction period had not ended, in accordance with Canadian regulators and the Corporation's business agreements with certain credit card processors.
+Cash and cash equivalents in trust or otherwise reserved also included an amount of \$58,897, \$29,750 of which was recorded as non-current assets [\$56,395 as at October 31, 2022, \$31,273 of which was recorded as non-current assets], and pledged as collateral security against letters of credit.